pandreyn/microblog-python-flex/README.md

 * [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org) - Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy to your application.
 It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.
 * [Flask-Migrate](https://github.com/miguelgrinberg/flask-migrate) - SQLAlchemy database migrations for Flask applications using Alembic
 * [Flask-Login](https://flask-login.readthedocs.io/en/latest/) - Flask-Login provides user session management for Flask.
 It handles the common tasks of logging in, logging out, and remembering your users’ sessions over extended periods of time.
+* [Flask-Mail](https://pythonhosted.org/Flask-Mail/) - The Flask-Mail extension provides a simple interface to set up SMTP with your Flask application and to send messages from your views and scripts.
+* [PyJWT](https://pyjwt.readthedocs.io/en/latest/) - PyJWT is a Python library which allows you to encode and decode JSON Web Tokens (JWT).
+JWT is an open, industry-standard (RFC 7519) for representing claims securely between two parties.

 DB Update
 ---------